slashmili/django-jalali/README.md

     ```python
     from foo.models import Bar,BarTime
     from django.contrib import admin

-    import django_jalali.admin.filterspecs #you need to import this for adding filter in admin interface
+    #You need to import this for adding filter in admin interface
+    #However it works for django <= 1.7.
+Read more https://goo.gl/FxLrbQ
+    import django_jalali.admin.filterspecs

-    import django_jalali.admin as jadmin #you need import this for adding jalali calander widget
+    #you need import this for adding jalali calander widget
+    import django_jalali.admin as jadmin

     class BarAdmin(admin.ModelAdmin):
         list_filter = ['date']